-Even after Sonic Adventure 2, Sonic considers Shadow a friend although this doesn't explain the times the two hedgehogs clashed due to their conflicting goals in various games, even when the time Shadow had amnesia.
-However, despite the conflict, one time Shadow does come through for Sonic is when he saves him from Silver in Sonic the Hedgehog (2006); and despite that he doesn't see him as a friend, Shadow views him as a Worthy Opponent nonetheless.
+Even after Sonic Adventure 2, Sonic considers Shadow a friend, which doesn't explain the times the two hedgehogs clashed due to their conflicting goals in various games, even when the time Shadow had suffered amnesia.
+Even if Shadow doesn't consider Sonic a friend, he does work well with him when the situation calls for it.

 The Babylon Rogues from the Sonic Riders series come across as this, mostly Wave and Storm who bicker and insult each other to no end, although Jet is annoyed with Wave's nagging and Storm's daftness.